BU-ISCIII/relecov-tools/README.md

 Options:
-  -p, --origin_schema TEXT          File with the origin (relecov) schema -j, --json_data, --json_file TEXT File with the json data to convert -d, --destination_schema [ENA|GISAID|other]
+  -p, --origin_schema TEXT          File with the origin (relecov) schema -j, --json_file TEXT              File with the json data to convert -d, --destination_schema [ENA|GISAID|other]
                                     schema to be mapped -f, --schema_file TEXT            file with the custom schema